-Top Ten ways to choose a Custom Home Builder
+Guidelines to choosing a Custom Home Builder

 Signing with a builder is a big commitment.
 If everything else checks out with the builder, go with your instincts.
-The single most important factor in a custom building project is how well you and your builder communicate.
+The single most important factor in a custom building project is how well you and your builder will communicate.
 It is better to invest a bit more to get a builder who you are comfortable with.
 If you have done a thorough job of choosing the right builder you will have an exciting and enjoyable experience that will leave you with a well built home customized for your lifestyle.

 1. Identify your needs and what kind of builder you are seeking:

 -Will you accept a semi-custom project from a project oriented builder?

 -How much time do you have to invest in the building process?